angular/angular/src/lib/list/list.md

 ### Multi-line lists
 For lists that require multiple lines per item, annotate each line with an `md-line` attribute.
-Whichever heading tag is appropriate for your DOM hierarchy should be used (not necesarily `<h3>` as shown in the example).
+Whichever heading tag is appropriate for your DOM hierarchy should be used (not necessarily `<h3>` as shown in the example).

 ```html